troclaux/notes/aws.md

 > Depends partially in which category the service belongs: on-premises, IaaS, PaaS, SaaS.
 > Not every IaaS service has exactly the same responsibility model.
 The same applies to PaaS and SaaS categories.

+- aws & me
+  - patch management:
+    - aws is responsible for patching the infrastructure (hardware, software, networking and facilities)
+    - the customer is responsible for patching their own guest operating systems and applications
+  - configuration management
+    - AWS maintains the configuration of its infrastructure
+    - the customer is responsible for configuring their own instances, databases and applications

 |                    | On-premises | IaaS             | PaaS                 | SaaS             |
 |--------------------|-------------|------------------|----------------------|------------------|
 | **Data**           | You         | You              | You                  | You              |